cyber-prophet/bostrom-journal/BostromBlockchainMagazine001.md

 ==> [cid](https://cyb.ai/ipfs/Qmezuhrqm7P8u8PwHhoq5EjWmnk3VxGju9DVUT9pWmeNaV), by [author](https://cyb.ai/network/bostrom/contract/bostrom1nngr5aj3gcvphlhnvtqth8k3sl4asq3n6r76m8)

-### Investminting
+### Investminting - definition and mechanics

 In order to obtain resource tokens: A (AMPERES) and V (VOLTS) one should investment H (HYDROGEN).
 The term `investminting` is composed of `minting` (producing new tokens) and `investing` (putting capital into something for a period of time in order to make a profit).

-After H tokens are investminted, the balance is replenished by a number of temporary `frozen` for transferring but ready to use A and V tokens.
-Tokens are `frozen` till the end of the investminting period.
+After H tokens are investminted, the neurons balance is replenished by a number of temporary `frozen` for transferring but ready to use A and V tokens.
+Both tokens of investminting pair (H and A or V) are `frozen` till the end of the investminting period.

+#### Meaning of V and A tokens

 Every 1 V token on the neuron's balance allows to can create 1 cyberlink per day.
 The ability to create cyberlinks is restored within a day.

 If the network is underloaded, one can produce more cyberlinks (up to 4 cyberlinks for each V on balance per day).

 The more A tokens the neuron has, the higher his cyberlinks would be ranked.
 Cyberrank is recalculated for each `cycle` so that the changes in the amount of A tokens on the neuron's balances that produced cyberlinks would influence the cyberrank of the whole graph.

+#### Investminting rules

 The following rules apply in investminting: